Today, JavaScript is a general-purpose language. This means it can be executed in a wide variety of environments.

 For example, Johnny-Five is a JavaScript framework that allows programming embedded systems using JavaScript. (for instance, we can control devices like LEDs, sensors, motors, and other components).

-In short, you can use JavaScript in many places.
+In short, you can use JavaScript in many, many places.
 It is no longer just a simple scripting language for web browsers.